bluesky/scanspec/README.rst

     # {'y': 3.2813559322033896, 'x': 0.8838383838383839, Time(): 0.4}
     # {'y': 3.2813559322033896, 'x': 0.8737373737373737, Time(): 0.4}

-or create a Path from the Dimensions and consume batches of a given length from it for performance:
+or create a Path from the Dimensions and consume chunks of a given length from it for performance:

 .. code:: python